 The bill was referred to the Health Services committee March 4.

-Nebraska Sen. Ben Hansen introduced a bill in January that would remove a mandate requiring certain communities in the state to add fluoride to their water supply.
+Nebraska Sen. Ben Hansen introduced Legislative Bill 147 in January to remove a mandate requiring certain communities in the state to add fluoride to their water supply.

 Communities with more than 1,000 residents have been required to fluoridate their water since 2008.
-Sen. Hansen is pushing for water fluoridation to become optional instead.
+The bill would make water fluoridation optional instead.

-The bill was sent to the state’s Health and Human Services Committee in March for consideration.
+The bill currently sits with the state’s Health and Human Services Committee.

-Rep. Levi Dean introduced a bill that would ban fluoride from being added to public water supplies in the state March 18.
-The bill was referred to the state’s Natural Resources Committee March 26.
+Rep. Levi Dean introduced House Bill 182 in March to ban fluoride from being added to public water supplies in the state.
+The bill is currently with the state’s Natural Resources Committee for consideration.

 Senate Bill 162 was introduced Jan.
 16 to prohibit water fluoridation in the state.
 The bill was referred to the Energy, Agriculture and Natural Resources Committee Jan.
 27.